cypnk/Cabin-Life/Power Storage/README.md

 * Pressure fit end caps
 * 12AWG wire with outdoor rated insulator
 * Zinc flashing roll or similar Zinc strip at least 2.5" or 6.25cm to 6.5cm wide (or similar strip which can be coiled)
 * Graphite foil sheets or carbon rod electrodes
+* Carbon foam (optional, but will increase charge/discharge efficiency by adding surface area to positive electrode)

 **Tools and utensils:**
 * Metal snips, also called tin snips or aviation snips